babashka/cli/README.md

 This library eases that style of command line parsing.

-It does not convert options into EDN automatically which, arguably, is more convenient for command line usage.
+It does not convert options into EDN automatically which, arguably, is more convenient for command line usage, especially on Windows.
 This library does offer a light-weight way to coerce strings.

 Both `:` and `--` are supported as the initial characters of a named option.